SpicyLemon/SpicyLemon/bash_fun/deprecated/README.md

 * `text-helpers.sh` - Some old functions for converting lists of things into nicer formats.
 These are all replaced by the `re_line.sh` function.
 * `git-helpers.sh` - Some functions that help interact with git.
 These were awkwardly named, though.
   It has been replaced by the contents of the `bash_fun/git` directory.
+* `github.sh` - This was the beginnings of some workings on some github api command line interaction.
+  But I haven't touched it in a long time, and I don't plan to.